NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/scripts.md

 By accessing the [Hardhat Runtime Environment](../advanced/hardhat-runtime-environment.md) at the top, you are allowed to run the script in a standalone fashion.

 Hardhat always runs the compile task when it's invoked via `npx hardhat run`, but in a standalone fashion you may want to call compile manually to make sure everything is compiled.
-This is done by calling `hre.run("compile")`.
+This can be done by calling `hre.run("compile")`.
 Add the following line at the beginning of the `main` function and re-run the script with node:

 ```js
 await hre.run("compile");